Agostino Steffani: Royal appointments

+Diplomacy

 Steffani was sent on this mission in 1696, with the title of envoy extraordinary, after which Pope Innocent XI, in recognition of certain privileges he had secured for the Hanoverian Catholics, consecrated him bishop of Spiga on the Sea of Marmora (modern day Biga in Turkey).
 Between 1709 and 1723 Steffani served as Vicar Apostolic of Upper and Lower Saxony, a new Roman Catholic diaspora jurisdiction, embracing Upper and Lower Saxon territories.

 In 1698, he was sent as ambassador to Brussels, and after the death of Ernest Augustus in the same year he entered the service of the Elector Palatine, John William, at Düsseldorf, where he held the offices of privy councillor and protonotary of the Holy See.
 To avoid any breach of etiquette that might arise if he continued to produce dramatic compositions, Steffani produced two new operas: Enea at Hanover and Tassilone at Düsseldorf in the name of his secretary and amanuensis Gregorio Piva, whose signature is attached to the scores preserved at Buckingham Palace.
 Another score, that of Arminio in the same collection, dated Düsseldorf, 1707, and evidently the work of Steffani, bears no composer's name.

 Steffani did not accompany the elector George to England, but in 1724 the Academy of Vocal Music in London elected him its honorary president for life.
 In return for the compliment he sent the association a Stabat Mater, for six voices and orchestra, and three madrigals.
 The manuscripts of these are still in existence, and the British Library possesses a Confitebor, for three voices and orchestra, of about the same period.
 All these compositions are in advance of the age in which they were written, and in his operas Steffani shows an appreciation of the demands of the stage, noted as remarkable during a period at which the musical drama was gradually approaching the character of a merely formal concert, with scenery and dresses.
 But for the manuscripts at Buckingham Palace, these operas would be unknown.
 Steffani is remembered for his chamber duets, which, like those of his contemporary Carlo Maria Clari (1669–1745), are chiefly written in the form of cantatas for two voices, accompanied by a figured bass.
 The British Library (Add MS 5055-5056) possesses more than a hundred of these compositions, some of which were published at Munich in 1679.
 Steffani visited Italy for the last time in 1727, in which year Handel, who always gratefully remembered the kindness he had received from him at Hanover, once more met him at the palace of Cardinal Ottoboni in Rome.
 This was the last time the two composers met.
 Steffani returned soon afterwards to Hanover, and died on 12 February 1728 while engaged in the transaction of some diplomatic business at Frankfurt.

+Compositions

 Steffani stands somewhat apart from contemporary Italian composers (e.g., Alessandro Scarlatti) in his mastery of instrumental forms.
 His compositions, including opera overtures, show a combination of Italian suavity with a logical conciseness of construction attributable to French influence.